xoldd/talawa-api/src/drizzle/README.md

 # About this directory

-This directory contains drizzle-orm schema files for the postgres database.
+This directory contains drizzle-orm schema definitions for the postgres database.